 Stahl’s Late Goal Lifts Terps To 1-1 Tie Against No. 17 Hoyas

-COLLEGE PARK, MD — Maryland tied the No. 17 Georgetown Hoyas 1-1 thanks to a late goal by Alina Stahl in the home opener on Thursday night at Ludwig Field in front of over 1,100 fans.
+COLLEGE PARK, MD — Maryland tied the No. 17 Georgetown Hoyas 1-1 in the home opener on Thursday night at Ludwig Field thanks to a late goal by Alina Stahl.

 Madeline Smith starred in goal, recording seven saves in the first period, good for a career-high.
 She finished the game with nine clay.